 Think of values as implementing principles.
 Laws codify principles as values.

-If you think of features on the surface of the Earth as principles, then a map represents values.
+If you think of terrain features on the surface of the Earth as principles, then a map represents values.
 There are different kinds of maps.

 Some maps highlight roads and highways for automobile drivers; certain maps focus on terrain, with contour lines for hikers or mountain climbers; some show water depth and hazards for sailors and divers; while other maps point out towers, radio beacons, and buildings for pilots.